North Warnborough

 North Warnborough is a village in the Hart district of Hampshire, England.
 It is in the civil parish of Odiham.
 It is located less than 2 mi south of the town of Hook, on the opposite side of the M3 motorway, and just north-west of the village of Odiham.
 The Basingstoke Canal passes through the village, and the River Whitewater flows to the north.

 History

 Held by King Harold before the Norman invasion of 1066, North Warnborough and Odiham had become a royal burgh by 1086.
 Half-way between Winchester and Windsor, the Saxon kings maintained a palace and lodgings in Odiham.
 By 1207 work had begun on Odiham Castle (known locally as King John's castle) in 20 acre of meadowland between North Warnborough and Greywell, the ruins of which stand by the canal, itself Greywell Fen Site of Special Scientific Interest (SSSI) and a unique conservation area.

+Part of house now known as Cruck cottage has timbers dated 1383/4.

 The village once had two mills, with eight water mills recorded in the Odiham Hundred, as well as seven pubs.